MauroDataMapper/docs/docs/developer/releasing.md

 !!!
 Warning

-    Remember to remove the private repos from the autogenerated plugins release output
+    Remember to remove the following from the autogenerated plugins release output

+    * Private Repositories
+    * Unreleased plugins

 * Run `./releases.sh` in mdm-plugins.
 * Documentation